titoBouzout/SideBarEnhancements/readme.md

 A Sublime Text 2 Plugin.
 See: http://www.sublimetext.com/

-Provides enhancements to operations on Side Bar of Files and Folders.
+Provides enhancements to the operations on Side Bar of Files and Folders.

 <img src="http://dl.dropbox.com/u/43596449/tito/sublime/SideBar/screenshot.png" border="0"/>